 We were friendly, just as we had been with the previous neighbors.
 I think we even took a plate of cookies when they moved in.
 But no matter what we did, they didn’t like us, and they were determined to express their dislike in every possible way.

 We feebly tried to explain to our son why someone would do something so malicious.
 But before the sawdust had settled, a frontal attack came our way.
-The chainsaw-smitten father vociferously accused our son of throwing mud balls at the side of his house, even though all the evidence showed his own sons had been the culprits.
+The chainsaw-smitten father vociferously accused our son of throwing mud balls at the side of his house, though my sons denied it.
 He even threatened to call the police on our 10-year-old.
+I defended my sons’ innocence, not realizing till decades later they had actually been the culprits, spurred on in retaliation for the pruned tree.

 When I calmly made it clear that no police officer would see the evidence (a running hose and a mud-slicked side yard behind their locked gate) as incriminatory toward my son, I went in and settled into my favorite rocking chair, opening my Bible to 2 Corinthians.
 And this is what I saw